tc39/notes/es7/2016-07/jul-27.md

 AWB: Two other options for names: Object.global

 MM: I veto that as it would violate authority separation.
-I want to separate authority-carrying objects from non-autority-separating objects.
+I want to separate authority-carrying objects from non-authority-separating objects.

 DD: But Object.__proto__ is Function, which gives you the authority to get the global object anyway.